-- 6. Our program implementation remains generally strong despite the challenging environment.
-We met all the quantitative performance criteria (QPCs) and indicative targets (ITs) for end-June 2023, with the exception of the IT on targeted social spending which was missed due to savings from the Energy Vulnerability Reduction Fund.
-We met the three structural benchmarks (SBs) for end-June 2023 - in particular, we: (i) assigned a separate code (level 2 of the organizational budget classification) in the registry of budgetary institutions maintained by the Ministry of Finance to include Anti-corruption Prosecution Office (APO) as a separate line item, in order to ensure that the APO operates with an independent budget; (ii) prepared a targeted review of the Bank Recovery and Resolution Law (BRRL) and the relevant secondary legislation in line with good practices; and (iii) adopted secondary legislation on insurance and licensing, qualified shareholders and fit-and-proper and prudential requirements.
-We also introduced a general Anti-Avoidance-Rule provision in the Tax Code to counter domestic and international abusive tax practices (end-September SB).
-Moreover, well ahead of the end-December deadline, we extended the tax expenditure analysis to include excises, custom duties and real estate tax (end-December SB).
-Although in July 2023 we modified the law adopted in April on the anti-corruption institutions (a prior action for the 3rd program review), we have adopted mitigating measures and amended the July law to ensure all high-level officials are subject to APO jurisdiction, for all corruption-related crimes (prior action). - 7.
-On March 31, 2023, we created an escrow account at the NBM and deposited the outstanding amounts to service the debt owed to the Russian Federation, in line with the Technical Memorandum of Understanding (TMU).
+7. Our program implementation appears broadly on track although with some delays on structural reforms.
+We met all the quantitative performance criteria (QPCs) and indicative targets (ITs) for end-December 2023, with the exception of the IT on targeted social spending which was missed due to savings from the Energy Vulnerability Reduction Fund, on account of a milder winter and more favorable energy prices.
+We met three structural benchmarks (SBs) for end-December 2023.
+In particular, we: (i) completed the triage of SOEs at the central government level, (ii) we implemented the automated tax filing compliance program for VAT and excises, and (iii) well ahead of the end-December deadline, we extended the tax expenditure analysis to include excises, custom duties and real estate tax.
+However, we missed the structural benchmark on presentation to the Parliament of amendments to strengthen the NBM independence and governance.
+Recognizing the importance of such reforms, we have submitted to Parliament the amendments on June 3, 2024 (prior action).
+We also met all the end-March 2024 ITs, except the IT on the general government wage bill, due to a slight overspent, which is nonetheless expected to be compatible with the annual budget allocation.
+In addition, we missed the end-March structural benchmark on adoption of an anti-corruption adjudication infrastructure law, due to the complexity of the law and extended discussions in Parliament.
+The SB has been reset for end-September 2024.
+On the RSF, all three reform measures planned for the first review of the program have been met: i) approval of the Law on Climate Action and establishment of the National Committee for Climate Change (NCCC) (RM1), ii) development of the Sustainable Finance Strategy (RM11), and iii) establishment of the interagency committee on climate finance (RM10).

+8. On March 31, 2023, we created an escrow account at the NBM and deposited the outstanding amounts to service the external debt owed to official creditors that cannot be paid due to factors outside of our control, as specified in the Technical Memorandum of Understanding (TMU).
 These obligations stem from old commercial debt contracted in 2001, with the current amount outstanding at around USD 14.6 million from a USD 91 million total.
-The escrow account fulfills the following conditions: (i) no third party (including the Treasury or the Ministry of Finance) has access to the funds deposited on the account; (ii) funds deposited on the account can only be used to service the debt to the Russian Federation, according to the repayment schedule and in line with international sanctions; and (iii) funds accumulated on the account can only be transferred back to the Ministry of Finance if there is legal evidence of an agreement to service the debt through other instruments or if funds need to be transferred to another account with the same purpose.
+The escrow account fulfills the following conditions: (i) no third party (including the Treasury or the Ministry of Finance) has access to the funds deposited on the account; (ii) funds deposited on the account can only be used to service the related debt, according to the repayment schedule and in line with international sanctions; and (iii) funds accumulated on the account can only be transferred back to the Ministry of Finance if there is legal evidence of an agreement to service the debt through other instruments or if funds need to be transferred to another account with the same purpose.